philincloud/codebase-scanner/README.md

 ## 🚀 Quick Start

-### Step 1: Ask Your AI Agent to Apply Instructions
+### Step 1: Add Instructions to Your AI Agent

-**The first and most important step is to ask your AI coding agent (like Cursor) to apply the instructions from `make-codebase-map-prompt.txt`.**
+**Add `make-codebase-map-prompt.txt` to your agent context window and ask it to read and apply the instructions.**

 Simply ask your AI agent:
-> "Please apply the instructions from `make-codebase-map-prompt.txt` to analyze this codebase."
+> "Please read and apply the instructions from `make-codebase-map-prompt.txt` to analyze this codebase."

 The AI agent will then:
 - Read and understand the comprehensive instructions